Fair and Efficient Investment in Public Transportation: Results

-Nonetheless, the egalitarian version still resists close approximation.
-By analizing our \SetCover‐based reduction more closely (see \Cref{pro:GBPApproxBound}), we prove that no polynomial‐time algorithm can guarantee an approximation ratio below $(\alpha+1)/(2\alpha)$.
-We note that this result is only obtained for the egalitarian cost, while inapproximability for the utilitarian cost and nonzero $\alpha$ remains open.
+Moreover, the egalitarian version resists close approximation even for positive $\alpha$.
+By analyzing our \SetCover‐based reduction more closely (see \Cref{pro:GBPApproxBound}), we prove that no polynomial‐time algorithm can guarantee an approximation ratio below $(\alpha+1)/(2\alpha)$.
+We note that this result is only obtained for the egalitarian welfare; inapproximability for the utilitarian welfare and nonzero $\alpha$ remains open.